 The open courts principle is a pillar of the Canadian legal system.
 In most instances, court proceedings are open to the public and may be reported in full.
 However, there are instances when media and the public cannot publish information from the Courts.
 These are called publication bans or in some cases, confidentiality orders.

 Publication bans restrict what information a person can share publicly about a court case.
 They help prevent serious risks to the proper administration of justice, including an accused person's right to a fair trial.
 They also protect vulnerable individuals, such as complainants in sexual assault matters, and privileged or sensitive information.

 This area of law is a complicated one, and members of the public and media are urged to familiarize themselves with the subject, as there can be serious consequences for breaching publication bans.

 Applications for Publication Bans

 Some publication bans are mandatory (also referred to as statutory) under the Criminal Code, while others are at a judge's discretion.
 In Nova Scotia, individuals applying for discretionary publication bans are required to provide notice to the media, usually three clear days' notice or more.
 This ensures members of the media are aware of the application and have enough time to prepare a challenge, if they wish to do so.

-The ONLINE FORM and information about the notification process are provided at the bottom of this page.
 If you would like to subscribe to receive notices of applications for discretionary publication bans and sealing orders, email the Judiciary's Director of Communications.